 - Declines in key metrics from brand tracking research like ad awareness, message recall, consideration, purchase interest, or brand perceptions are declining

 - The needs, expectations, or behaviors of your target audience are shifting

 - Sales in key segments or by markets are dipping

 “Despite all the challenges, headwinds, and uncertainty companies faced over the past year one thing is certain: the importance of understanding how customers perceive your brand remains essential.
 Nothing replaces hearing from them firsthand and learning what’s needed to continue being their beacon and clearly stand apart from the competition.“

-~ Shelley Ahrens, Vice President, Research Services, The DRG
+~ Shelley Ahrens, Chief Customer Officer, The DRG

 Qualitative Research: A Time-Tested Approach for Brand Positioning Evaluations